 Or maybe you want to be warned if your clients' distributable reserves go below a certain amount, or if their directors' current accounts go too high.

-You can create rules so that you'll be alerted if any of these happen.
+You can create rules, for the accounts that you’re assigned as an account manager, so that you'll be alerted if any of these happen.
 These are called 'Alert Rules', and these are just a few examples of the rules you can set up.

 Create a new alert rule